steph-hunter/Stat-426-Final-Project/ReadMe.md

 Based on these coefficients from the basic linear model, wages do have an effect on student enrollment.
 A higher median wage means more people choose that major.
-Unemployment rate also impacts the number of students enrolled in a major; generally as unemployment rate goes up, so does the number of students.
-This suggests that people gravitate more toward degrees with higher unemployment rates.
-Perhaps those job markets are saturated and it's harder to find a job.
+Unemployment rate also impacts the number of students enrolled in a major; generally as unemployment rate goes up, the number of students enrolled in the major goes down.
+This suggests that people gravitate more toward degrees with lower unemployment rates.

 ```python